-Results 1–10 of 37 for "Psychology Topic"X related to "In Brief: February 2012" Refine Your Search Refine Your Search TopicTherapy (8)Emotional health (5)Teens (5)Stress (4)Aging (3) 36 more... [+] Alzheimer's (3)Children (3)Disability (3)Human rights (3)Trauma (3)Ethics (2)Parenting (2)Testing issues (2)Violence (2)Women & men (2)Addictions (1)ADHD (1)Anxiety (1)Autism (1)Bipolar disorder (1)Bullying (1)Depression (1)Eating disorders (1)Education (1)Hate crimes (1)Hypnosis (1)Intelligence (1)Kids & the media (1)Law & psychology (1)Marriage & divorce (1)Military (1)Natural disasters (1)Obesity (1)Post-traumatic Stress Disorder (1)Race (1)Safety & design (1)Schizophrenia (1)Sexual abuse (1)Sleep (1)Sport & exercise (1)Workplace issues (1)Hide detailsDocument TypePsychology TopicX Results 1–10 of 37 Previous 1 2 3 ...
-Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.AutismAutism is the most severe developmental disability, involving impairments in social interaction — such as being aware of other people’s feelings — and verbal and nonverbal communication.Psychology Topic 2.ADHDADHD, or attention-deficit hyperactivity disorder, makes it difficult to organized, stay focused, make realistic plans, or think before acting.
-Treatment options include behavioral therapy, neurofeedback, and psychosocial therapy.Psychology Topic 3.HypnosisHypnosis is a technique in which clinicians make suggestions to individuals who have undergone a procedure designed to relax them and focus their minds.
-It is used to treat conditions including pain, anxiety, mood disorders, and smoking.Psychology Topic 4.Hate CrimesHate crimes are any felony or violent crime based on prejudice against a particular group.
-Compared to other crimes, hate crimes have a broader impact on victims and communities because they target core aspects of identity.Psychology Topic 5.ChildrenPsychologists can help children cope with such problems as anxiety and depression, hyperactivity, conflicts with parents and stressful events like divorce or a parent’s death.Psychology Topic 6.RaceAccording to research by psychologists and others, prejudice and discrimination are still problems in American society.
-Research also shows that contact between people of different racial and ethnic backgrounds can reduce stereotyping and prejudice.Psychology Topic 7.TherapyTherapy is a treatment for psychological problems in which therapists and clients work together to understand problems and come up with plans for fixing them, generally by changing ineffective thoughts, emotions or behaviors.
-Psychology Topic 8.AddictionsAddiction is the body's need for a drug to avoid withdrawal symptoms, and psychologists study aspects such as addictive behavior, dependence, tolerance and treatments for addiction.Psychology Topic 9.Bipolar DisorderBipolar disorder is a serious mental illness in which common emotions become intensely and often unpredictably magnified, including manic episodes — abnormally elevated or irritable moods — and possibly depression.Psychology Topic 10.IntelligenceIntelligence refers to intellectual functioning.
-IQ tests compare your performance with other people your age taking the same test, but they don't measure other kinds of intelligence, such as social intelligence, which is the expertise people bring to their interactions with others.Psychology Topic Previous 1 2 3 ...
+Results 1–10 of 37 for "Psychology Topic"X related to "In Brief: February 2012" Refine Your Search Refine Your Search TopicTherapy (8)Emotional health (5)Teens (5)Stress (4)Aging (3) 36 more... [+] Alzheimer's (3)Children (3)Disability (3)Trauma (3)Violence (3)Women & men (3)Human rights (2)Testing issues (2)Addictions (1)ADHD (1)Anxiety (1)Autism (1)Bipolar disorder (1)Bullying (1)Depression (1)Eating disorders (1)Education (1)Ethics (1)Hate crimes (1)Hypnosis (1)Intelligence (1)Kids & the media (1)Law & psychology (1)Lesbian, gay, bisexual, transgender (1)Marriage & divorce (1)Military (1)Natural disasters (1)Parenting (1)Post-traumatic Stress Disorder (1)Race (1)Safety & design (1)Schizophrenia (1)Sexual abuse (1)Sleep (1)Sport & exercise (1)Workplace issues (1)Hide detailsDocument TypePsychology TopicX Results 1–10 of 37 Previous 1 2 3 ...
+Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.AutismAutism is the most severe developmental disability, involving impairments in social interaction — such as being aware of other people’s feelings — and verbal and nonverbal communication.Psychology Topic 2.Marriage and DivorceHealthy marriages are good for couples’ mental and physical health as well as for children; however, about 40 to 50 percent of married couples in the United States divorce.Psychology Topic 3.ADHDADHD, or attention-deficit hyperactivity disorder, makes it difficult to organized, stay focused, make realistic plans, or think before acting.
+Treatment options include behavioral therapy, neurofeedback, and psychosocial therapy.Psychology Topic 4.HypnosisHypnosis is a technique in which clinicians make suggestions to individuals who have undergone a procedure designed to relax them and focus their minds.
+It is used to treat conditions including pain, anxiety, mood disorders, and smoking.Psychology Topic 5.TherapyTherapy is a treatment for psychological problems in which therapists and clients work together to understand problems and come up with plans for fixing them, generally by changing ineffective thoughts, emotions or behaviors.
+Psychology Topic 6.Hate CrimesHate crimes are any felony or violent crime based on prejudice against a particular group.
+Compared to other crimes, hate crimes have a broader impact on victims and communities because they target core aspects of identity.Psychology Topic 7.ChildrenPsychologists can help children cope with such problems as anxiety and depression, hyperactivity, conflicts with parents and stressful events like divorce or a parent’s death.Psychology Topic 8.RaceAccording to research by psychologists and others, prejudice and discrimination are still problems in American society.
+Research also shows that contact between people of different racial and ethnic backgrounds can reduce stereotyping and prejudice.Psychology Topic 9.Bipolar DisorderBipolar disorder is a serious mental illness in which common emotions become intensely and often unpredictably magnified, including manic episodes — abnormally elevated or irritable moods — and possibly depression.Psychology Topic 10.TeensTeens are undergoing the biological changes of puberty and experiencing cognitive changes that allow them to think more abstractly.
+Includes resilience tips for teens and communication tips for parents.Psychology Topic Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 37 for "Psychology Topic"X related to "In Brief: February 2012"